qd-qd/sdk-tutorials/onboarding/chapter-4/1-section-1.md

 ### What does Tendermint provide?

-Tendermint is a Deligated-Proof-of-Stake (DPoS) system based on dedicated validators with good network connectivity.
-This is quite different from PoW, which favors inclusion and thus, must accommodate slower nodes with greater latency and less reliability, resulting in probabilistic finality.
+Tendermint is a Delegated-Proof-of-Stake (DPoS) system based on dedicated validators with good network connectivity.
+This is quite different from PoW, which favors inclusion and thus must accommodate slower nodes with greater latency and less reliability, resulting in probabilistic finality.

 Concerning the CAP Theorem, Tendermint prefers consistency over availability.
+This means Tendermint's DPoS system is _always_ operational and every node's data is _always_ up to date, but that the system _could_ fail to respond when a request is made.

 <HighlightBox type="tip">